 A: Each retreat has an all inclusive price associated with it.
-We work hard to keep all of the teen 3+ week learning retreats under the $3400 mark.
-For the mini-retreats, they run around $1,500.
+We work hard to keep all of the 3+ week teen learning retreats around or under the $4000 mark (Many are offered for much less).
+For the mini-retreats, they run around $2,500 – $3,200.
 In addition to the retreat fee, there is a one time, non-refundable $50 application fee.
 This fee is per single teen / young adult.

 A: Each retreat covers the following.
 Specifics for each retreat will be found under the individual retreat page.

 A: The cost does not cover extras such as souvenirs, toiletries, batteries, or other personal items.
 Laundry services are not included either.
-When free days are scheduled, meals during those days are not covered.
-(Please check the specific retreat description page.)
-Extra activities are available to be scheduled at a discount for our group, such as kayaking, horseback riding, surfing etc. These days can be used to shop or just rest and reflect.
+Extra activities during free days are available to be scheduled at a discount for our group, such as kayaking, horseback riding, surfing etc. These days can be used to shop or just rest and reflect.
 Also additional snacks throughout the retreat are not covered and in some cases nor is water.

-International flights from your home country to each retreat location are not included.
+International flights from your home country to the retreat location are not included.

 A: Upon receiving your completed application and your $50 processing fee, we will review your application within 1 week.
-Upon review, we will then send you an email to arrange a Skype conference call.
-After the conference call, you will receive a notification that will inform you whether or not you’ve been accepted to participate in the 2016 retreat.
+Upon review, we will then send you an email to arrange a Zoom conference call.
+After the conference call, you will receive a notification that will inform you whether or not you’ve been accepted to participate in the applied retreat.

 A: The deposit is not refundable.
 However, any balance paid beyond the $1000 deposit is refundable if an emergency arises and the participant needs to cancel.
 You will receive the enrollment paperwork at that time with the payment dates to guarantee your spot.
 Project World School is happy to arrange a payment schedule for the balance if needed.

 A: Payments can be made via PayPal, wire-transfer, or you can make a deposit in any Bank of America branch.